 If your buying a pair of jeans that you know you will wear high heels with, take them with you shopping.
 There is no point guessing.
 Pop them in your handbag, and try them on with each pair.
 Ensure they don’t drag on the floor, which means you will have to get them taken up.
 There is nothing worse than jeans that are too long and therefore slouch at the ankle, it makes you look shorter than you actually are.

 Just maybe tell the fitting room attendant you have heels with you, so you don’t get an uninvited security guard knocking on your door.

 This one is simple; big pockets make your bum look smaller, small pockets make your bum look bigger.

 Maybe you’re lucky enough and don’t want to enhance or hide your behind, but if you do, it costs a lot less than plastic surgery.

-As always thanks for reading and I’ll be back next week with another trend post.
+As always thanks for reading and I’ll be back soon with another blog post.